-The Open Dialogue Foundation has created the House for Independent Mothers near Warsaw.
+The Open Dialogue Foundation has created the Home for Independent Mums near Warsaw.
 This is the first place of its kind in Poland.
 It was created by, among others, Agata Dziopa, a volunteer helping refugees at the Warsaw train station.
 A single-family house in the countryside is inhabited by Ukrainian women with children.
 More than 20 people in total.

 The house has three floors, with a bathroom, kitchen and rooms on each floor.
 Two floors are already occupied by mothers with children, the third floor is currently being renovated, as more families are already queuing to move in.

 Ms Natalia moved into the Home two months ago, together with her 13-year-old daughter Nastka.
 Her grandmother – Ms Natalia’s mother – also came to Poland with them, but after a short stay she decided to return home.
 “She could not be persuaded to stay.
 She missed a lot,” we hear.